There is a fierce competition for attention in your subscribers’ inbox. Now! is the perfect time to make your emails effectively deliver more value.

 The segmented group had an average of $42 per customer, compared to $28 when unsegmented.
 What you see in this overview of (RFM) segmented groups is that the group VIPs is the most profitable with $150, very different than the “recently churned” group with $3.
 Not all groups are created equal.
 By naming the groups you understand that it is pretty silly to send everyone the same campaigns.

 Because of email marketing segmentation, the average value per customer goes up.
 This results in a far more successful email marketing program.
 The research from Optimove found that the smaller the target group, the larger the uplift.
 For example, targetted campaign to groups with up to 150 customers had at least a $1.90 uplift per customer, while target groups of 1,500+ had an uplift of at most $0.50 (almost a 4:1 ratio).
-This makes me eager to Shrink my Segments, the ultimate goal of the elusive “segment of one”.
+This could make me eager to Shrink my Segments, the ultimate goal of the elusive “segment of one”.

 Look beyond segmentation for increased results

 There is an overwhelming number of ways you can segment your list.
 Still, it is not only the segmentation that is going make the impact.
-If your marketing messages are highly segemented but badly executed, they will end up being highly segmented highly targeted lousy emails.
+If your marketing messages are highly segmented but badly executed, they will end up being highly segmented highly targeted lousy emails.

 Segmentation Model x Execution = Combined Impact

 Making your email segmentation more sophisticated is one of the ways to make a better match between your email campaigns and your subscribers.
 Crafting a sharper email or better use of the segmentation data (for instance more creatively) can be another.
-The end goal is to bring a plus to the bottom line, while retaining ROI.
+The end goal is to bring a plus to the bottom line while retaining ROI.
 So the segmentation model needs to have enough impact and represent viable groups of sufficient size.

 Pillars of Segmentation: Layered email marketing Segmentation Models